jhansivandana/Data-Processing-Analysis-Capstone-Project-using-Python/README.md

 ## ✅ Conclusion

 This project successfully demonstrates the ability to handle real-world structured datasets using Python and Pandas.
-It showcases strong foundational skills in data wrangling, preprocessing, integration, and applied business logic.
+It showcases strong foundational skills in data wrangling, preprocessing, integration and applied business logic.

 ## By completing the tasks, the project proves proficiency in: